aherbez/neuron-view/README.md

 Select all the parts, and use Ctrl-J to join them.
 This will give you a single model.
 Note that you'll have overlapping / intersecting parts, but they're not likely to be that noticable.
 If that's a problem for your application, try either using Boolean unions or go into sculpt mode and use voxelization.
 Both of those might be iffy for large datasets though, so be warned.

+Once you've combined the parts, you'll probably want to reduce the polycount.
+The file in the "example" folder of this repo is the result of having added a "decimate" modifier in Blender with a ratio of 0.1.

 # Known issues

 Currently, the tool doesn't make use of the "type" parameter in the entries, just the position and radius.
 That's probably something that needs to change, but I need to better understanad what it means first.